openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

 You should always follow the following implementation rules:
   - name the test module, test class and test method beginning with the word "test"
   - if you have some tests that should be ran in a specific order, add a number to test method name, for example: test_001_create_keypair
-  - use verify(), verify_response_body_content() and other methods from mixins (see Fuel Health package architecture fuel_health/common/test_mixins.py section) with giving them failed step parameter
+  - use verify(), verify_response_body_content() and other methods from mixins (see OSTF package architecture fuel_health/common/test_mixins.py section) with giving them failed step parameter
   - always list all steps you are checking using test_mixins methods in the docstring in Scenario section in correct order
   - always use verify() method when you want to check an operation that can go to an infinite loop